react-boilerplate/react-boilerplate/docs/general/gotchas.md

 You can also install `watchman` from source.
 Please visit their [official guide](https://facebook.github.io/watchman/docs/install.html) for more information.

 ## When in doubt, re-install!
 If you're facing any inexplicable problems while installing dependencies, building your project or running tests, try reinstalling dependencies.
 It works for most cases.
-Run following commands in the exact order-
+Run the following commands in the exact order given:

 Remove node_modules
 - `rm -rf node_modules`